 Credited with developing an oft-imitated style thanks to her high-profile, controversial Calvin Klein underwear campaign in 2016, artist Harley Weir continues to push boundaries and surprise regardless of her client.
 For Harry Style’s debut album, the musician tapped Weir to lens him in darkly surreal sets: swimming in a cloudy pink sea and stranded on the hood of a submerged car.
 Constantly mysterious and evocative, Weir continues to be one of the more subversive and challenging talents in her industry.

 05. Lenne Chai

-Singapore-based Lenne Chai is making her mark in South East Asia thanks to her ethereal, unapologetically feminine gaze which has been published everywhere from Nylon Japan to Teen Vogue.
+New York-based Lenne Chai is making her mark in the industry thanks to her ethereal, unapologetically feminine gaze which has been published everywhere from Nylon Japan to Teen Vogue.
 Even when turning her eye towards male subjects or still life matter, there exists a softness to her conceptual work that is inspiring in its self-assuredness.

 06. Gia Coppola

 While she may not yet be a household name like her famous uncle, Francis Ford Coppola, Gia Coppola has already made a name for herself by photographing numerous fashion editorials and covers for glossies like Nylon, Wonderland and Paper Magazine.
 Shooting mostly on film, her raw, naturalistic style is reminiscent of cousin Sofia Coppola’s otherworldly, dream-like aesthetic.

 It’s tough enough relying on Instagram as a photographer, but Art Director Adrienne Raquel has somehow managed to use her social media account to not only develop her unique voice, but also to allow herself to flourish creatively.
 Drenched in a vibrant yet never oversaturated sea of color, her restraint in composition is an exquisitely artistic exercise in control that elevates both her still life and self-portrait work.

 08. Petra Collins